How to Shop Sustainably on Black Friday

 Written by Sophie Davies

 Sophie is a freelance writer and full-time jeweller.
-She has been writing about simple living and sustainability for over ten years; exploring simple living, sustainable style, and slow travel.
+She has been writing about style and sustainability for over ten years; exploring simple living, sustainable style, and slow travel.
 She writes for a variety of brands and publications as well as her personal blog, A Considered Life.

 1 of 3